 Lending Club, the Anti-Bank

 The big issue here is Lending Club’s transparency.
 For most of its history, this company has provided data on every loan they’ve ever issued.
 The high water mark of this policy was actually in 2012 when they voluntarily increased their borrower variables from 56 to 100.
-But ever since then it has been a steady movement in the other direction (see this story on NSR).
+But ever since then it has been a steady movement in the other direction.

 The reason why they opened up this data in the first place was to be honest with the public about how they were doing as a company.
 This is because Lending Club sees itself as a sort of ‘anti-bank’.
 Their company stands as a new, smarter, more human and crowdfunded face of American finance, and being transparent with its data is in line with that value.